9 Best Limousine Fuel Economy Tips To Follow

 The tires should be filled with enough air on a regular basis.
 Your tires will naturally lose air over time so be sure you check on what you’re getting out of your tires.

 You can tell how much air you need to add into your car’s tires by taking a look at a proper space on the inside body of your car.
 The optimal tire pressure rating should be listed on the inside part of a door or even on the back of the gas cap cover.

 The pressure for the rear tires will always be higher than what the front tires use.
 You should still check on the specifics of what you will get out of your vehicle when filling its tires.
 Don’t forget to ensure the tires are evenly filled up without any differences between the left and right ones on either part.

-It helps to do this once a month if possible.
+It helps to do this once if possible.
 This is enough time to help you get a careful look at how your tires are working and if they do even need more air.
 Remember that you may not always need to fill your tires up but it helps to check them all.